Reflections on Burning Man 2024

 Addresses are a tuple of (1) an alphabetical street name, denoting how far from the Man you are and (2) an analog clock distance, denoting where along the dial you are.
 Infinite Love’s address this year was 8:15 & F. That’s where I’m headed.
 Maybe you can spot it on the map.

-A serendipitous solution to my bike problem materialized: I ran into several campmates: Vicky, Daniel, and Luona — and Vicky had a dolly!
+I ran into my campmates Vicky, Daniel, and Luona at this point — and Vicky had a dolly!
+Luggage transport problem solved (at least in one direction).

 A few side quests emerged: